 Women may enjoy reasonably positive health outcomes after their first divorce, but research suggests the same cannot be said for second and third separations.
 Those who divorce multiple times face a far greater risk of heart attack.
 This risk increased to a far lesser extent for men following their second divorce.

 No matter your gender, your marital history or your stage in processing your divorce, you deserve counsel from a caring attorney.
-The Brown Law Offices, P.A. can help—get in touch today for a private case consultation.
+The law firm of Barna, Guzy & Steffen, Ltd. can help—get in touch today for a private case consultation.